Behind the Lines: What does Robins' Software Engineering Group do?

 Rowan says they’re always looking to add jobs like electrical engineers, computer engineers and scientists, and cyber security experts.

-AFSC Shield AFSC Software Directorate
+SW Shield AFSC Software Directorate

 AFSC.SW.Workflow@us.af.mil